mgoldcoin/mgold/platform-components.md

 # 8.3 Matcher nodes

 Matcher nodes are responsible for pairing orders and executing trades quickly, whilst they are still settled on the blockchain.
 You’ll need to send your orders to a Matcher.
 Orders are transferred to the matcher across an encrypted channel and will not be visible to others until it is executed.
 This largely eliminates the possibility of market manipulation.
+These nodes connect the seller to the buyer for a commission, and then fix the transaction in the Waves_ _blockchain.

 **Note.** Waves node contains DEX Matcher which can be enabled while settings [the Waves node configuration file](https://docs.wavesplatform.com/guidelines/how-to-configure-a-node.html) in the section of Matcher Settings.